-CLOTHING, TEXTILES AND FASHION 10 provides an introduction to the basics of sewing and garment construction.
+CLOTHING, TEXTILES AND FASHION 10 introduces the basics of sewing and garment construction.
 Students will learn to use a sewing machine and serger.
 The history of fashion will be studied and applied to today's fashion.
 Projects include pajama pants, bunny hugs, blankets, and other basic garment designs.
 There is a fee for this class and project costs are in addition to supplies.
-Prerequisite: None